-Believe it or not, 90% of those big commercial buildings are owned by normal people just like you and me, and in this video, I’ll share with you exactly how they do it, and how you can do it too.
+Believe it or not, 90% of those big commercial buildings are owned by normal people just like you and me, and in this article, I’ll share with you exactly how they do it, and how you can do it too.

-Our investors have used the investing strategy I’m about to show you to build wealth for their families and to create ongoing passive monthly cash flow without having to do any work.
+Our investors have used the investing strategy I’m about to show you to build wealth for their families and to create ongoing passive monthly income without having to do any work.
 And that cash flow has allowed them to work less and spend more time with their families, which is what investing should be all about, right?

 Okay, let’s dive in.